FraserParlane/spacenet/README.md

 # SpaceNet visualization with GDAL

 This repo is a demonstration of visualizing data, both tif and geojson, from [SpaceNet](https://spacenet.ai) with the [GDAL](https://gdal.org/python) library.
+Note that some regions of the map are blank because the data provided by SpaceNet is for an ML training challenge.

 ![](patches_low-res.png)